bluerobotics/ardusub-gitbook/quick-start/installing-ardusub.md

 ## SOS Leak Sensor Setup

-In the Safety tab, select "Pixhawk Aux6" as the leak detector pin, and set the Logic when dry to "Low."
+In the **[Safety](/reference/ardusub/safety-setup-page.md)** tab, select the output channel that the leak detector in is plugged into, and set the Logic when dry to "Low."

 <img src="/images/quick-start/quick-start-leak-sensor.png" class="img-responsive img-center" style="max-height:600px;">

 ## Setup Low Voltage Failsafe

-On the *Safety* tab set the battery failsafe to Warning and the desired voltage or capacity to trigger the alarm.
+On the **[Safety](/reference/ardusub/safety-setup-page.md)** tab set the battery failsafe to Warning and the desired voltage or capacity to trigger the alarm.
 Remember you will need some power to go back home.

 <img src="/images/qgc/failsafe.jpg" class="img-responsive img-center" />